receptektas/test/experimental_studies/README.md

 - **Enhanced Error Management:** Improvements are being made to handle a wider range of errors with more robust and detailed reporting.
 - **Full ComfyUI Integration:** Efforts are ongoing to achieve complete integration with ComfyUI, allowing the desktop application to support all advanced workflows and functionalities offered by ComfyUI.

-All relevant documentation and code for this experimental study can be found in the [`experimental_studies/`](./experimental_studies/) directory.

 ![Application Screenshot](./images/app_screen.png)